Tropical hyperelliptic curves in the plane: Sprawling graphs and crowded graphs

 \begin{definition} A planar embedding of a connected, trivalent planar graph $G$ is called \emph{crowded} if either: there exist two bounded faces sharing at least two edges; or, there exists a bounded face sharing an edge with itself.
 If all planar embeddings of such a $G$ are crowded, we say that $G$ is \emph{crowded}. \end{definition}

+Equivalently, we can say that a planar embedding is crowded if the dual planar graph is not simple; that is, if it has at least one loop or pair of parallel edges.The idea of crowdedness is related to the notion of strong regularity of CW complexes \cite[\S 2.2]{BSS}.
+A CW complex is said to be \emph{strongly regular} if no face is glued to itself; if no two faces are glued together more than once; and if edges have distinct end-points, and pairs of edges have at most one endpoint in common.
+An embedding of a graph is crowded if and only if one of the first two conditions is violated.
+However, a noncrowded graph may have loops or bi-edges, which violate strong regularity.

-\begin{example} Consider the graph $G$ in Figure \ref{figure:crowded_example}, shown with two different embeddings.
-Combinatorially, these are the only two planar embeddings of $G$; this can be seen by noting that for each of the three bi-edges in the graph, the two adjacent edges must point either both outwards or both inwards (otherwise the graph would have a bridge).
-In fact, at most one can have the edges pointing inwards, and from there the embedding is determined.
-Since both these embeddings are crowded, we conclude that $G$ is a crowded graph. \end{example}
+\begin{example} {Consider the graph $G$ in Figure \ref{figure:crowded_example}, shown with two different embeddings.
+Combinatorially, these are the only two planar embeddings of $G$.
+This can be seen by noting that for each of the three bi-edges in the graph, the two adjacent edges must point either both outwards or both inwards (otherwise the graph would have a bridge).
+In fact, these edges can point inward for at most one bi-edge, and from there the embedding is determined.
+Since both these embeddings are crowded, we conclude that $G$ is a crowded graph. } \end{example}

 There are no crowded trivalent graphs of genus $g\leq 4$, as can be checked by consulting \cite{Bal}, which enumerates all trivalent connected graphs up to genus $6$.
 In genus $5$ there are seven crowded graphs, depicted in Figure \ref{figure:genus5_nonrealizable_graphs}.
 Proving crowdedness for these amounts to arguments to that of Example \ref{crowded_example}.